juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "So, what's next?"
 Kili prompted.

 "What did I tell you?
-Thirty seconds of rest between each set to let the muscle recover and your motor neurons to prepare themselves for the upcoming load," Rianna orated.
+Thirty seconds of rest between each set to let the muscle recover and your motor neurons prepare themselves for the upcoming load," Rianna orated.

 "But I'm perfectly fine and ready for the next set-" Kili started, but was immediately silenced with a low growl.